andrenth/release/README.md

 If the lock file already exists and contains the PID of a running process, the master process will refuse to start.

+The `control` argument consists of a tuple specifying the path to a Unix socket and a callback function.
+The master process will create and listen on this socket on startup.
+This is useful for the implementation of control programs that communicate with the master process.

-Inter-process communication is handled in the master process by a callback function given in the `ipc_handler` argument.
+Inter-process communication with the slave process is handled in the master by a callback function given in the `slave_ipc_handler` argument.
 This function receives a file descriptor that is used for communication with the slave process.
 IPC in Release will be described in more details below.

 The `exec` argument must be a path to an executable file that corresponds to a program that will be run as the slave process.
 More about the slave process